Guide to Employee Stipends

 How do stipends differ from business expenses?

-While stipends can include work-related expenses such as office equipment and internet access, some key differences exist.
-For instance, they can also include expenses for your employees’ personal use outside of work, such as gym memberships, wellness apps, and mental health counseling.
+While stipends can include support for work-related expenses such as office equipment and internet access, some key differences exist.
+For instance, they can also include money for your employees’ personal use outside of work, such as gym memberships, wellness apps, and mental health counseling.

 Where is the money held for stipends?